ScoutCraft-Scouting-Nederland/Levend-Stratego/README.md

 If you want to add or change something, we suggest the following things to change:
 - Make a fork where Eagle is optional for the gamemode (or a plugin which is 1 .jar)
 - Make version which works with normal worlds.
+- Make a very good tutorial on how to set up.

 ### Reporting Bugs
 We do not update our plugins on a regular basis.
 That said, ff an issue is critical, we will look into a solution.
 You are welcome to make a bug report.